SoundaryaSenthil/AzureUC-DLTProject/README.md

 • Built two parameterized ADF pipelines:

-  1)GitHub to Bronze container in ADLS Gen 2:
+  1) GitHub to Bronze container in ADLS Gen 2:

      Ingests data directly from GitHub using a parameterized HTTP URL.

-  2)Raw to Silver Layer Ingestion:
+  2) Raw to Silver Layer Ingestion:

      Ingests necessary files only if matches the condition from Azure Data Lake Storage (ADLS) to appropriate layers within the lake.

 ***🎯 Azure Databricks with Unity Catalog***